Abenezer-Daniel-W/programming-compass/README.md

 ## Recommended Time Management

 Dedicating 30-60 minutes daily to supplementary learning materials alongside your coursework can significantly enhance your development.
 The required videos would take approximately two and a half weeks to complete at one hour per day.
 However, your primary focus should remain on your academic coursework.

+# How to Get Good at Programming

+Programming is more than just writing code—it’s about turning abstract ideas into concrete, working software.
+It’s like taking a vague sketch and transforming it into a detailed blueprint.

+Imagine you need to build an app that manages employee work schedules—tracking who works when and preventing conflicts.
+To pull this off, you need two things:

+- **Strong fundamentals** in programming.
+- **Knowledge of tools and frameworks** that help you build your project faster.

+## The Beginner's Journey

+Let’s say you only know Python and have created a few simple terminal applications.
+Now, you’re ready to take on a web app project.

+1. **Explore Your Options:**
+   You search online for “how to build a web application with Python” and discover frameworks like Flask, Django, and Streamlit.
+You might check out a blog from a reputable site like Real Python or watch an introductory Flask tutorial on YouTube.

+2. **The Transition:**
+   This is where you move from a beginner who builds basic terminal apps to someone who can create real software.
+After one tutorial, it’s easy to feel the urge to watch more or read additional articles—especially if you’re scared of making mistakes.
+The fear of the unknown, uncertainty, and self-doubt can push you into a cycle of endless learning.

+## Why More Tutorials Aren’t Always Better

+Here’s the truth: real learning happens when you put your knowledge to the test.
+Think about it—watching six chemistry lectures won’t help you as much as watching one lecture and then solving problems on your own.

+In programming, the exercise isn’t answering questions in a textbook; it’s building a prototype of your project.
+There’s even a term for beginners who watch endless tutorials without ever coding on their own: **tutorial hell**.
+And trust me, it’s a trap you want to avoid.

+## The Best Way to Learn

+I once watched a [great video](https://youtu.be/vFjXKOXdgGo?si=xc38z_RJUM8shZor) where a game developer explained that you only need to learn enough to start, then dive in and solve problems as they arise.
+Here’s a simple plan to follow:

+- **Watch One Video or Read One Article:**
+  Get just enough background to understand the basics.

+- **Start Building Your Project:**
+  Begin coding your app right away, even if it’s not perfect.

+- **Google Your Problems:**
+  When you hit a roadblock—say, connecting your database to your Flask app—don’t go back to more tutorials.
+Instead, search for “how to connect Flask backend to database” and implement the solution you find.

+Tutorials are just the starting point.
+They’re meant to give you a hint of what to search for when you’re stuck.
+True progress comes from tackling challenges head-on and learning by doing.

+### A Note on AI

+Avoid using AI while you're learning—it's a trap that can prevent deep understanding.
+Unless your livelihood depends on your output, resist the temptation.
+Relying too much on AI can make you a passive learner rather than an active problem solver.

+## How to Become a Really Great Programmer

+Assuming you've taken the advice above to heart, you'll likely learn more technologies and build plenty of side projects.
+But if you truly want to excel as a programmer, make sure you pay close attention in your core computer science classes.
+There's a reason these courses are considered essential—they provide the backbone for understanding complex software systems.
+When you're building something that needs to be efficient and reliable, you'll rely on these fundamentals.

+In addition to mastering core CS topics like algorithms, operating systems, and networking, consider deepening your skills by:

+- **Expanding Your Language Proficiency:**
+  Enhance your expertise with the language you currently use, or explore new technologies.
+For example, reading _Fluent Python_ can help you grasp all the syntax and features of Python.

+- **Learning Software Design:**
+  Read books like _The Philosophy of Software Design_ to better understand how to structure large projects and develop maintainable programs.

+By focusing on both the fundamentals and continuous learning, you'll significantly broaden the range of projects you can tackle and become a truly great programmer.